davidgraeber/dg-org-theme/README.md

 cd dg-org-theme
 ```

-**Configure WordPress:**
+**Configure WordPress (local/dev):**
-- Copy `wp-config-sample.php` to your WordPress installation as reference or base for configuration
+- Install WordPress locally (Docker, Local, MAMP, etc.)
+- Place or symlink the theme into `/wp-content/themes/<THEME NAME>/`
-- Set up your database credentials in `wp-config.php`
+- Set your database credentials in `wp-config.php` or use the provided Docker environment
-- For multisite testing, use the included database dump files (`.sql`) to restore a pre-configured multisite instance
+- For multisite testing, import the provided database dump (see Database for Testing)

-**Activate plugins and theme (in order):**
+**Activate plugins and theme (order):**
-1. **Activate Advanced Custom Fields Pro plugin first** — required by theme
+1. **Activate Advanced Custom Fields Pro** (ACF) first — required by theme
-2. Then activate the "Whatever" theme
+2. Activate the "Whatever" theme

 ## Requirements